Article verified for Release 14.2 on July 16, 2025

 The second mandatory sheet of the Excel template is the “Answers” sheet.
 This sheet serves as a connection between questions and their correct answers.

-- Insert the Question ID to which the answer is referring.
+- Insert the Common ID (Question ID) to which the answer is referring.

 - Insert the Answer Text.